 Did you know that you could save roughly 5% on your energy bills for every 10-degree reduction in temperature on your water heater?
-And, by keeping blinds closed during the day, you can maintain a cooler temperature without having to run the air conditioner.
+And keeping blinds closed during the day allows you to maintain a cooler temperature without running the air conditioner.
 Not sure how else you can reduce your energy costs?
-You can contact your gas and electric company for either a free or low-cost energy audit to find out ways that you can save on your utility bills.
+You can contact your gas and electric company for either a free or low-cost energy audit to find ways to save on your utility bills.
 Summer is coming up fast, so now is a great time to get it done.

 Employee Matching Programs

 It’s never too early to start saving for retirement.
 Compound interest makes a lifetime of a difference, literally.
 Find out if your employer matches your retirement plan.
-Some employers may provide a retirement matching program, which means that whatever you put in, they put the same contribution on your behalf.
+Some employers may provide a retirement matching program, meaning that whatever you put in, they make the same contribution on your behalf.

 Check Your Insurance